Skip to main content

 Prospecting & Data

-• Clay — the most powerful B2B data enrichment and prospecting automation platform.
+• Clay: the most capable B2B data enrichment and prospecting automation platform available.
 Pull data from 50+ sources, enrich records with AI, and build hyper-targeted lists.

-• Apify — web scraping platform to extract data from any website.
+• Apify: web scraping platform to pull data from any website.

 Enrichment & Verification

-• Dropcontact — GDPR-compliant email finding and enrichment, especially strong for French companies.
+• Dropcontact: GDPR-compliant email finding and enrichment, particularly strong for French companies.

 Outreach & Sequencing

-• Waalaxy — LinkedIn automation for connection + message sequences.
+• Waalaxy: LinkedIn automation for connection and message sequences.

 CRM & Pipeline Management

-• Pipedrive — intuitive CRM built for sales teams, with strong pipeline visualization.
+• Pipedrive: a CRM built for sales teams, with clear pipeline visualization.

-• Surfe — LinkedIn-to-CRM integration that keeps contact data fresh.
+• Surfe: LinkedIn-to-CRM integration that keeps contact data current.

 Automation & Orchestration